-- In "Time Bomb," Sherloque successfully translates Nora's journal entries from the speedforce language into English, and her journal entries demonstrate how in awe she is of her parents' love.Nora's journal entry: Everything I'm seeing of my mom and dad... they're the perfect couple.
+- In "Time Bomb," Sherloque successfully translates Nora's journal entries from the time language into English, and her journal entries demonstrate how in awe she is of her parents' love.Nora's journal entry: Everything I'm seeing of my mom and dad... they're the perfect couple.
 I catch them sometimes just looking at one another across the room.
 Dad smiles and mom can't help but smile back.

 - Shipper with an Agenda: To get Sherloque of her trail, she tries to set him up with Renee Adler.
 When his attempts to flirt scare her off, she goes to his ex-wives for help, revealing all of them are Renee's doppelgangers.
 After this, she apologizes and decides to help him genuinely earn Earth-1 Renee's interest.

 - Stepford Smiler: It was revealed that her initial light demeanor is not as light as she makes it appear to be.
 Season 5 revealed why.